boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 ---
-title: "Tutorial EC2: Edit Template"
+title: 'Tutorial EC2: Edit Template'
 ---

 The imported EC2 template we've been working with contains an EC2 instance and security group.
 Next, we show you how you can use lono to manage your templates.